-Although the K20 is an extremely reliable engine which has often been known to achieve ‘moon mile’ status, there are some potential issues that could arise, so it’s well worth maintaining it as best you can.
+Honda is a brand known for its reliability, and the K20 is an extremely reliable engine that has often been known to achieve ‘moon mile’ status, there are some potential issues that could arise, so it’s well worth maintaining it as best you can.

 Besides the obvious routine servicing, typical maintenance can include valve adjustment every 24,000 miles.
 Valve clearances for a cold engine are 0.21-0.25mm on the intake and 0.28-0.32mm on the exhaust.

-Camshafts on the K20 are rotated by a timing chain which has a service life longer than 120,000 miles.
+Camshafts on the K20 are rotated by a timing chain that has a service life longer than 120,000 miles.
 It’s worth checking if maintenance or replacement is required after this.

 As for the problems you may well encounter during your ownership, and which are well worth looking out for when it comes to buying.